Skip to main content

 maxConcurrentWorkflowTaskExecutions

-Maximum number of Workflow tasks to execute concurrently.
-Adjust this to improve Worker resource consumption.
+Maximum number of Workflow Tasks to execute concurrently.

 Default